eyeonus/Trade-Dangerous/README.txt

 v4.3.0 Oct 17/2014
-. (gazelle) Added "--zero" option to "update --all" which makes the default value for prices "0" instead of "-1". (-1 means 'unknown'. use this option if you are editing timestamps and stock levels and all those -s get in your way)
+. (gazelle) Added "--zero" option to "update --all" which makes the default value for demand/stock levels "0" instead of "-1". (-1 means 'unknown'.
+   Use this option if you are editing timestamps and stock levels and all those '-'s get in your way)

 v4.2.3 Oct 17/2014
 .
 (ShadowGar, Smacker65) Imported Harbinger and RedWizzard system data,